Achievable logoAchievable logo

 Thresholds

-Sensory thresholds are the minimum intensities needed to detect or identify a stimulus, providing insight into how we perceive our environment.
+Sensory thresholds are the minimum intensities needed to detect or identify a stimulus.
+They help explain why some signals are easy to notice while others are missed.
 Types include:

 • Absolute threshold: Faintest detectable stimulus (e.g., softest sound heard in silence).